Molecular imaging: Single photon emission computed tomography

 The development of computed tomography in the 1970s allowed mapping of the distribution of the radioisotopes in the organ or tissue, and led to the technique now called single photon emission computed tomography (SPECT).

 The imaging agent used in SPECT emits gamma rays, as opposed to the positron emitters (such as ^{18}F) used in PET.
-There are a range of radiotracers (such as 99mTc, ^{111}In, ^{123}I, ^{201}Tl) that can be used, depending on the specific application.
+There are a range of radiotracers (such as 99mTc, ^{111}In, ^{123}I, ^{201}Te) that can be used, depending on the specific application.

 Xenon (^{133}Xe) gas is one such radiotracer.
 It has been shown to be valuable for diagnostic inhalation studies for the evaluation of pulmonary function; for imaging the lungs; and may also be used to assess rCBF.
 Detection of this gas occurs via a gamma camera—which is a scintillation detector consisting of a collimator, a NaI crystal, and a set of photomultiplier tubes.

 By rotating the gamma camera around the patient, a three-dimensional image of the distribution of the radiotracer can be obtained by employing filtered back projection or other tomographic techniques.

 The radioisotopes used in SPECT have relatively long half lives (a few hours to a few days) making them easy to produce and relatively cheap.
 This represents the major advantage of SPECT as a molecular imaging technique, since it is significantly cheaper than either PET or fMRI.
 However it lacks good spatial (i.e., where exactly the particle is) or temporal (i.e., did the contrast agent signal happen at this millisecond, or that millisecond) resolution.
 Additionally, due to the radioactivity of the contrast agent, there are safety aspects concerning the administration of radioisotopes to the subject, especially for serial studies.